NT1026/GenAI-CLI-tool/README.md

 ### Installation For Windows

 1. Check that Python3 is installed in your machine.
-2. Download PaLM CLI-tool ZIP from GitHub and extract it.
+2. Download GenAI CLI-tool ZIP from GitHub and extract it.
 3. Double click `setup.bat` to start installing.
-(Or run `setup.bat` under PaLM CLI-tool directory.)
+(Or run `setup.bat` under GenAI CLI-tool directory.)

 ### Installation For Mac / Linux (Ubuntu is okay)

 1. Check that Python3 is installed in your machine.
-2. Download PaLM CLI-tool ZIP from GitHub and extract it.
+2. Download GenAI CLI-tool ZIP from GitHub and extract it.
 3. Double click `setup` to start installing.
-(Or run `./setup` under PaLM CLI-tool directory.)
+(Or run `./setup` under GenAI CLI-tool directory.)

 ## Docker image

 (TODO)

+## Discord bot

+(TODO)

 ## Usage

-Use `python main.py -m <your-message>` to ask PaLM and get a response.
+Use `python main.py -m <your-message>` to ask Gemini and get a response.

+Use `python main.py -i` to enter the interactive mode.

 And use `python main.py -h` to get more information.

 For example,

 ```
-$ python main.py -m "Hello, PaLM."
+$ python main.py -m "Hello, Gemini."
 ```

 ## Tips